westonstearns/courses-stattleship-r-intro/chapter1.md

 test_object("summary",incorrect_msg = "The data set `summary` was not defined properly.
 Follow the instructions to               define the `summary` object.")

-test_function("head", args_not_specified_msg = 'Make sure you add the name of the data set you want to print when using the               `head` function.', incorrect_msg = 'The `head` function was not called properly, take a look at the                         instructions again and make sure the arguements exactly match what you see in the instructions.')
+test_function("head", args_not_specified_msg = 'Make sure you add the name of the data set you want to print when using the               `head` function.', incorrect_msg = 'The `head` function was not called properly, take a look at the                         instructions again and make sure the arguments exactly match what you see in the instructions.')

 test_output_contains("all_variables",incorrect_msg = "The data set `all_variables` was not printed.
 To print just type the                name in the script.R pane.")